“How to become a Physicist after engineering?”

 Yeah, you’ve read it right, few institutes accept students into the Physics stream with a GATE score in any engineering stream.
 If you have already secured a good Gate score in your engineering stream then these will be a great option for you.

-• They take GATE scores in most streams of engineering and some of the sciences as well.
-If you are into quantum computing this will be a fantastic opportunity for you.
-They also have 20 seats so you have higher odds of getting in as compared to the IPhD or Ph.D. programs whose intake would be very less.
-This is also an Industry and is application-oriented, one would have a good chance of getting a job I suppose(Not sure of the placement scenario just my prima facia opinion)
+- These two programmes take GATE scores in most Engineering stream and some of the sciences ones as well.
+If you are into quantum computing, this will be a fantastic opportunity for you.
+They also have 20 seats so you have higher odds of getting in as compared to the I-PhD or Ph.D. programs whose intake would be very less.
+This is also an Industry and is application-oriented, one would have a good chance of getting a job I suppose.

 MS by Research